ChronicChannel-test/CIC-test-naei-multigroup-viewer/linechart/ANALYTICS_SETUP.md

 - How often data is exported (CSV/Excel/PNG)
 - User engagement patterns

-> **Heads up:** the repository now ships a much lighter site-wide tracker (`SharedResources/analytics.js`) that writes to the `site_events` table created by `scripts/site_analytics_setup.sql`.
-Use that setup when you only need page views + high-value interactions across the entire Explorer.
-Keep the instructions below if you still want the detailed, linechart-specific dashboard.
+> **Heads up:** the repository now ships a much lighter site-wide tracker (`SharedResources/analytics.js`) that writes to the `site_events` table created by `../CIC-test-data-explorer-analytics/scripts/site_analytics_setup.sql`.
+The legacy, linechart-specific analytics bundle has moved into the archive under `CIC-test-Archive-Charts/DataExplorer-Archive/v4dot0-DataExplorer/linechart/`.
+Use those archived assets only if you still need the detailed dashboard; otherwise prefer the lightweight site-wide tracker.

 ## Privacy-First Approach
 - **No personal data collected** - only usage patterns